mohsinrazadanish/CourseProject/README.md

 * Run the code

+* The file requires plyr package, plz install if it's not already done.

-* (Optional: At the end, I also provided a command to write an xlsx file, if you would like to see)
+* (Optional: At the end, I also provided a command to write an xlsx file, if you would like to see, this requires xlsx package)